oli414/OliUI/README.md

     window.open();
 }
 ```

+## Installation
+This project has two different build files.
+A demo that can be run as an OpenRCT2 plugin at `demobuild/OliUIDemo.js`.
+And an ES6 module that can be imported into your own project to use OliUI at `build/OliUI.js`.

+The demo can be ran by placing the `OliUIDemo.js` file in `OpenRCT2/plugin/`.

+To use the module simply copy the `OliUI.js` file inside of your project's source directory.
+Keep in mind that it is an ES6 module and thus you will need a transpiler and module bundler to turn your project into a single ES5 file.
+You can use the [ES6 boilerplate](https://github.com/oli414/openrct2-plugin-boilerplate).
+Typescript projects can also import the module.

 ## Layout
 The main box element for creating layouts is the VerticalBox.
 The Window itself derives from the VerticalBox and makes sure that all the children are spaced out vertically.